|Nutrition Facts (per serving)|

 The turkey can be stuffed with any stuffing you'd like, or you can cook the stuffing on the side instead.
 Make sure the turkey is completely thawed before you start this recipe.
-If you purchased a frozen turkey, thaw it in the refrigerator but it will likely take 2 to 3 days, depending on how big it is.
+If you purchased a frozen turkey, you can thaw it in the refrigerator but it will likely take 2 to 3 days, depending on how big it is.
 You can also thaw a turkey in cold water; change the water every 30 minutes so it stays cold.